 Living Tissue Feels More Lifelike

-Our Austin doctors use both methods successfully, and both methods offer a natural-looking ear.
+Our doctors use both methods successfully, and both methods offer a natural-looking ear.
 However, an ear reconstructed using natural tissue may feel more lifelike when touched.
 This is something that will likely be important to your child later in life when dating and forming peer relationships.

 Living Tissue May Be More Resistant to Infection